-I’ve just spent the past thirteen weeks writing about and exploring the significance of the Bill of Rights.
+I’ve just spent the past few weeks writing about and exploring the significance of the Bill of Rights.
 I’ve learned much and I hope you have as well.

 I figured now would be a good time to take a moment and consider how the U.S. Constitution allows for any new amendments to the Constitution before we ever start looking at the new amendments to the Constitution.

 So, let’s take a moment to look at what Article V of the Constitution says.
 It says:

 “The Congress, whenever two-thirds of both houses shall deem it necessary, shall propose amendments to this Constitution, or, on the application of the legislatures of two thirds of the several states, shall call a convention for proposing amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by the legislatures of three-fourths of the several states, or by conventions in three-fourths thereof, as the one or the other mode of ratification may be proposed by the Congress; provided that no amendment which may be made prior to the year one thousand eight hundred and eight shall in any manner affect the first and fourth clauses in the ninth section of the first article; and that no state, without its consent, shall be deprived of its equal suffrage in the Senate.”

 Consider the context of this option to amend the Constitution.
 The founders were struggling against a vast slew of people who were not sure if they approved of the new Constitution in the first place.
 Hamilton and Madison, the primary authors and proponents of the Constitution, knew that it was an imperfect document and that once members of Congress served in Congress for a little while, they were likely to discover areas that needed amending.

 Further, Madison and Hamilton understood that the states were very concerned that the federal government would have too much power; thus, it needed to be within the state’s ability to call forth a constitutional convention that would allow them to present new amendments to Congress.